KarenTazayan/Azure-Pipelines-Immersion/README.md

 ## Azure Pipelines Immersion

-This guidline provide detailed steps to orgnize fully automated Azure Pipelines for the sample solution based on Blazor Server model which works on .NET 8 and Microsoft Orleans 8.
-It mostly uses the following services: Azure Container Apps, Azure SignalR Service, Azure Key Vault, Azure Storage Account, Azure Application Insights, Azure Load Testing, Azure DevOps and many more.
+This guideline provides detailed steps to organize fully automated Azure Pipelines for a sample solution based on the Blazor Server model, which operates on .NET 8 and Microsoft Orleans 8.
+It predominantly utilizes the following services: Azure Container Apps, Azure SignalR Service, Azure Key Vault, Azure Storage Account, Azure Application Insights, Azure Load Testing, Azure DevOps, and many more.

+What is required for this solution?
+> - Microsoft Azure Subscription, [you can create a free account](https://azure.microsoft.com/en-us/free/) if you don't have any.

 ### 1. Create an Azure DevOps project for the solution.